ferrous-systems/rust-training/training-slides/src/overview.md

 -   "Concurrency without fear"
--   The type system detects concurrent access to data and requires synchronisation
+-   The type system detects concurrent access to data and requires synchronization
--   Also: Rust detects when unsynchronised access is safely possible
+-   Also: Rust detects when unsynchronized access is safely possible
 -   Protection from data races

 ## Fast